Hi, my name is Simon!

 Chrome Extension

--> Uni2WorkThemes
+➜ Uni2WorkThemes

 Rememory

-My teampartner and me both own a 3D-printer and we iterated through multiple 3d-models until we came up with an airtight device that can be inserted into the balloons.
+Rememory is an auditory and visual memory game with balloons, developed by a fellow student and me.
+Each player holds a balloon with a dedicated color and note, and stands in a circle around an "instructor" balloon.
+This balloon provides a sequence of colors accompanied by a note, corresponding with each color.
+The players' goal is to match this sequence by squeezing their balloons as a team in the correct order.
+The instructor balloon then indicates whether this sequence is correct or incorrect and either continues with a more complex sequence each round or gives the players another try.
+My team partner and I both own a 3D printer and we iterated through multiple 3D models until we came up with an airtight device that can be inserted into the balloons.
 This device holds all the required hardware that we soldered together.
-The hardware consists of a ESP32 microcontroller from XIAO, a passive buzzer, a pressure sensor, a neopixel jewel led, as well as a slide switch and a 3.7 volt battery.
-I programmed the hardware and implemented the game logic in Arduinos' C++.
-The code is based on a station-accesspoint-architecture with communication based on HTTP.
-You should really check out my awesome demo video for this project and let the interaction design speak for itself: (Oh, and the game is not mocked, it works flawlessly and is pretty refined, you can find the code on my GitHub profile)
+The hardware consists of an ESP32 microcontroller from XIAO, a passive buzzer, a pressure sensor, a neopixel jewel LED, as well as a slide switch and a 3.7-volt battery.
+I programmed the hardware and implemented the game logic in Arduino's C++.
+The code is based on a station-access point architecture with communication based on HTTP.
+You should really check out my awesome demo video for this project and let the interaction design speak for itself.
+(Oh, and the game is not mocked, it works flawlessly and is pretty refined.
+You can find the code on my GitHub profile.)

 ConnectivityControl